-I am a sociologist and ethnographer working on issues related to health equity, medical education, migration and minority, and inter-/trans-disciplinarity.
-As a sociologist and field researcher my own research trajectory bridges the social and life sciences.
-I hold a PhD in Sociology from Nanyang Technological University Singapore (NTU) and studied migration, identity politics, formations of boundaries and categories with a focus on Northeast China, South Korea and North Korea.
-While working and living with migrants, I developed a keen interest in promoting health equity and conducted postdoctoral research in medical sociology and medical education at the Imperial College London-NTU joint medical school and Nanyang Centre for Public Administration at NTU.
-My current research project at Eramus University Rotterdam focuses on the interdisciplinary and transdisciplinary research infrastructures that facilitate academic work to create positive societal impact in the fields of inequality, diversity and inclusion.
+I am a sociologist and anthropologist working on issues related to medical sociology (health inequalities), migration, and science and technology studies.
+My research trajectory bridges the social and life sciences.
+I hold a PhD in Sociology (Chen 2019) from Nanyang Technological University Singapore (NTU) and studied migration (Chen 2022), ethnicity and nationalism (Chen 2025a), formations of boundaries and categories with a focus on Northeast China, South Korea and North Korea.
+While working and living with migrants, I developed a keen interest in tackling healthcare inequalities and conducted postdoctoral research in medical sociology and medical education (Chen et al. 2022; Chen 2025b) at the Imperial College London-NTU joint medical school and Nanyang Centre for Public Administration at NTU.
+My current research project at Erasmus University Rotterdam focuses on the interdisciplinary and transdisciplinary research infrastructures (Chen and de Jong 2026) that facilitate academic work to tackle urgent societal challenges in the fields of inequality, diversity and inclusion.

 Stream #1: sociology and anthropology of migration